tristanaburns/TheStoryTeller/documentation/writing_schemas_usage_guide.md

 Effective use of TheStoryTeller schemas, particularly the Chapter Information Schema, creates a robust foundation for complex narratives.
 By documenting characters, locations, events, and chapters in a structured way, you build a resource that supports both creative development and analytical understanding of your story world.

-For detailed implementation examples, refer to the [Chapter Information Implementation Guide](chapter_information_implementation_guide.md).
+For detailed implementation examples, refer to the [Chapter Information Comprehensive Guide](chapter_information_comprehensive_guide.md).